plural noun: findings

 A publication to accompany the exhibition is available here.

-Findings shows at the Knitting and Stitching Shows 2016:
+Findings showed at the Knitting and Stitching Shows 2016:

 Alexandra Palace, London, 5 – 9 October